pregunta por Ken

 For the embossing layer, we will show only the layers for embossing.
 The embossing needs to be sent as 100% black, so make sure nothing else is on that layer before you export.
 That layer will look like this:

-The back side is full colour and will be named Back_CMYK.pdf.
+The back side is full color and will be named Back_CMYK.pdf.
 It will look like this: